snowdriftcoop/snowdrift/CONTRIBUTING.md

   and/or check with others about the status, such as whether the issue is known or tickets exist already.

-* Explore the code files and see if you can figure out what does what and how things fit together.
+* Explore the code files and see if you can figure out how things fit together.

     * For non-Haskell work:
         * The .hamlet files in the /website/templates directory are comparable